oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/pg_fans.md

 ## Saving and loading

-Polyhedral fans can be saved to a file and loaded from a file in the following way:
+Objects of type `PolyhedralFan` can be saved to a file and loaded from a file in the following way:
 ```@repl oscar
 square = cube(2)
 fan = normal_fan(square)